tajemouti/portfolio/README.md

 # 📖 [Portfolio] <a name="about-project"></a>

 **[Portfolio]** is a learning project in which it is required to implement HTML/CSS linters..
-And to build a professional portfolio webpage..
+And to build a professional portfolio webpage based on Figma template..

 ## 🛠 Built With <a name="built-with"></a>
 Visual Studia Code, Figma and HTML/CSS linters